Azure/iot-edge-v1/samples/native_module_host_sample/README.md

-# Azure IoT Gateway SDK - native module host example
+# Azure IoT Edge - native module host example

 This document provides an overview of the out of process module [code](./src) which allows a native gateway module to run in a separate process.